cogdog/splotpoint/README.md

 ## See It In Action

 * [A 15-Minute Crash Course - Note-Taking](https://create.twu.ca/notetaking101/) Trinity Western University
-* [Adaptive Tools and Creating Accessible Content](https://accessibility.jadin.me/) Taylor Jadin;s workshop at the T3 conference May 2018
+* [Adaptive Tools and Creating Accessible Content](https://accessibility.jadin.me/) Taylor Jadin's workshop at the T3 conference May 2018
 * [An Intro To Domain Of One’s Own](http://coventry.domains/dooo/) Coventry University
+* [At The Scale of Care](https://coventry.domains/scale-of-care/) #OER20 presentation Lauren Heywood, Jim Groom, and Noah Mitchell
 * [Blogging to Build your Professional Profile](https://thinking.is.ed.ac.uk/professional-blogging/) Lorna M. Campbell, University of Edinburgh
 * [CNIE: Worst Learning Designs](http://cnie17.trubox.ca/)
 * [Content With Content](http://show.cogdog.casa/tru-content/) - Alan Levine, Thompson Rivers University (where I bragged about making this SPLOT), March 2017